Overview

 Transit Wallets (Payment Reception Wallets)

-Transit wallets are designed to receive funds from end users.
+Transit wallets are designed to receive funds from end users as part of an order-based payment flow.

 Used as: